Gradient flows for empirical Bayes in high-dimensional linear models: Introduction

-\item For fixed $g_t=g$, the ``univariate'' evolution of $q_t$ in (\ref{eq:joint_flow_intro}) describes a standard Langevin diffusion with fixed drift.
-We show that for sufficiently large (but dimension-independent) noise variance $\sigma^2>0$, its stationary posterior law satisfies a log-Sobolev inequality (LSI), uniformly over all priors $g$ supported on $[-M,M]$.
-Such a result is known to imply an exponential rate of convergence of $\{q_t\}_{t \geq 0}$, in KL-divergence as $t \to \infty$, to its stationary distribution.
+\item For fixed $g_t=g$, the ``univariate'' evolution of $q_t$ in (\ref{eq:joint_flow_intro}) describes a Langevin diffusion with fixed stationary distribution given by the posterior law $P_g(\bvarphi \mid \y)$.
+Adapting an insight of \cite{bauerschmidt2019simple} for log-Sobolev inequalities (LSIs) in high-temperature spin systems, we show for sufficiently large noise variance $\sigma^2>0$ that $P_g(\bvarphi \mid \y)$ satisfies a dimension-free LSI.
+This implies global convergence of $\{q_t\}_{t \geq 0}$ to $P_g(\bvarphi \mid \y)$ as $t \to \infty$, at a dimension-free exponential rate in KL-divergence.

-Our proof of this result leverages the breakthrough insight of \cite{bauerschmidt2019simple}, who established a similar log-Sobolev inequality for high-temperature spin systems.

-\item Finally, for the joint evolution of $\{(q_t,g_t)\}_{t \geq 0}$ following (\ref{eq:joint_flow_intro}), under an assumption of a uniform LSI as guaranteed above, we show that if the marginal objective $\bar F_n(g)$ is convex in the sub-level set defined by the initial value $F_n(q_0,g_0)$, then $\{g_t\}_{t \geq 0}$ reaches, in polynomial time, an approximate NPMLE that has the same statistical consistency properties as $\hat{g}$. \end{enumerate}